fbab/EXU9981/README.md

 Introduction
 ===
-This project allows to load a SQL file stored in :
+This project allows to load at application startup (mvn jetty:run) a SQL file stored in :
 * src/main/resources/ddl.sql

 ddl.sql can store CREATE TABLE (DDL) and INSERT (DML) instructions.

+The db can be browsed with H2 console available on 8082 port.

 Procedure
 ===